1blckhrt/commit/README.md

 src/main.py --stats
 ```

+Alternatively, you can use the flake provided.

 ## Installation

 1. Clone the repository
 2. Install the required dependencies (I recommend using `uv`)
-3. Alias the entry point to your shell (e.g., `alias cc="python path/to/cc/src/main.py"`)
+3. Alias the entry point to your shell (e.g., `alias commit="python path/to/coimmit/src/main.py"`)

 ## Contributing